longhorn/longhorn/.github/ISSUE_TEMPLATE/bug_report.md

  - Longhorn version:
  - Kubernetes distro (e.g. RKE/K3s/EKS/OpenShift) and version:
    - Number of management node in the cluster:
-   - Number of worker node in the cluster
+   - Number of worker node in the cluster:
  - Node config
    - OS type and version:
    - CPU per node: